 When things go wrong with windows and doors, it’s easy to put off the repair, worrying that it will be too expensive.
-Thankfully, FIX from CR Smith offers a whole range of services so your doors and windows can once again look and function as they should.
+Thankfully, FIX from CR Smith offers a wide range of affordable services so your doors and windows can once again look and function as they should.

 Can’t see out of your window because of condensation inside your sealed double glazed unit?
 This is commonly caused by the seal that binds the glass together breaking down.
 To repair misted or cloudy double glazing you don’t have to change the whole window, you can just replace the glass instead.
 The job is quick to do, as we simply take out the glass unit, replace it with a new one and return the window to its former glory.

-Textured glass – FIX from CR Smith can supply and fit any single panes and double glazed units from a large range of textured glass options.
-You may choose textured glass for privacy, style or to allow more light into internal rooms.
+Textured glass – FIX from CR Smith can supply and fit any single, double and triple glazed units from a large range of textured glass options.
+This is a great solution for privacy, style or just to allow more light into internal rooms.

 FIX from CR Smith can cut glass into almost any shape and fit extractor fans or cat/dog flaps.

 Tinted, toughened and laminated glass – an extensive selection of different glass products are available in single, double and triple glazed units.
 Our range includes tinted or coated glass, as well as toughened safety glass and laminated security glass in a variety of thicknesses to suit your individual needs.
 We can also fit specialist noise reduction glass to keep your home peaceful and quiet.

 FIX from CR Smith has glaziers who can make bespoke ‘stained’, leaded or cut glass patterns to your specification.

 Whether it is your family’s clan crest, a Rennie Mackintosh inspired design or bevelled glass – we can tailor your windows and doors to whatever you wish.
 You can create a classical effect or add your own style.

 Why do I get condensation on the outside of my windows?